Is Dairy Farming Cruel To Cows? Here’s What You Need To Know

 To begin, let’s lay to rest the myth that cows don’t feel pain, experience emotions, or have any self-awareness.
 (I also want to acknowledge that many other nonhuman animals are victims of the dairy industry too, but in this text we will focus on cows.)

-People often justify torturing and killing other animals because of the misconseption that “we’re smarter than other animals, and that’s why we can torture/abuse/exploit/eat them”.
-We humans can’t claim to be the “only intelligent ones” while we simultaneously wreck our one and only home planet, poison our drinking water, eat foods that destroy our bodies and our Earth, and slaughter our fellow earthlings daily (25 million worldwide, to be exact) – but that’s exactly what we’re doing.
+People often justify torturing and killing other animals because of the misconception that “we’re smarter than other animals, and that’s why we can torture/abuse/exploit/eat them.”
+We humans can’t claim to be the the most intelligent species while we simultaneously wreck our one and only home planet, poison our drinking water, eat foods that destroy our bodies and our Earth, and slaughter our fellow earthlings daily (25 million worldwide, to be exact); but that’s exactly what we’re doing.
 While humans can be intelligent, each species measures intelligence differently, and further, being worthy of bodily autonomy and a safe existence should not be based on one’s intelligence.

 While humans can be intelligent, each species measures intelligence differently, and further, being worthy of bodily autonomy and a safe existence should not be based on one’s intelligence.

-We have also forgotten that we too are animals, and that most of us easily recognize and confirm seeing “personalities” and emotions in the domesticated dogs and cats that we keep in our homes, but deny labeling these same behaviors as such in other species, because it is more convenient not to, and eases our guilt about abusing them.
+We have also forgotten that we too are animals, and that most of us easily recognize and confirm seeing “personalities” and emotions in the domesticated dogs and cats that we keep in our homes, but deny labeling these same behaviors as such in other species.
+This is mostly because it is more convenient not to, and eases our guilt about abusing them.

 But for those humans who won’t let the outdated argument that “animals don’t feel pain” go, we’ll break down the subject of animals feeling pain and expressing emotions.
 Marc Bekoff, an evolutionary biologist says, “Mammals share the same nervous system, neurochemicals, perceptions, and emotions, all of which are integrated into the experience of pain.”